Purr 'n' Fur Featuring Felines

 (if this happens, use Refresh from your toolbar to reload the page)

 The Trolley Museum of Fort Smith, in the US state of Arkansas, is dedicated to the preservation and appreciation of electric trolleycars ['trams' in the UK — Ed.], rail equipment and associated technology.
-The museum also has four resident cats.
+The museum also has (spring 2014) four resident cats.

-KSC aka Casey - Trolley Museum, Fort Smith, AR Enter Frisco, a few months before Katy's disappearance; the two got on well together.
-He's the only male resident and spends most of his time hanging out in the office with Casey (right).
-Frisco's name comes from the former Frisco Freight Systems, whose motto was Ship it on the Frisco!
-The Kansas City Southern Railway provided the name 'KCS' for the next arrival, but it's usually shortened to Casey.
+Enter Frisco (left) in 2001, a few months before Katy's disappearance; the two got on well together.
+He was the only male resident for a number of years, and would spend most of his time hanging out in the office with Casey (right).
+Frisco's name came from the former Frisco Freight Systems, whose motto was Ship it on the Frisco!
+This very friendly cat, who seemed to like children of all ages, died in September 2011 from an uncertain cause and is buried on the museum site.
+He was much missed after having been around for some ten years.
+The Kansas City Southern Railway provided the name 'KCS' for the next arrival, but it's usually shortened to Casey or Cassie.
 She arrived via the daughter of the museum's founder; the cat was hanging around the house seeking food, but the household was unable to take on another cat, so she was taken to the museum as a new companion for Frisco.
 Mostly she likes to be left to her own devices and isn't keen on too much human attention.

-Grateful thanks go to Bradley Martin of the Fort Smith Trolley Museum for permission to use photos and material from the website.
+Grateful thanks to Bradley Martin of the museum for sending information and photos and for permission to use images and material from the website.

-If you would like to comment please contact me,
+If you'd like to comment please contact me,

 Return to: